-- o Advancement Committee
+- Advancement Committee

 - Executive Committee

 - Educational Programs Committee

-- o Finance Committee
+- Finance Committee

 - Audit Committee

-- Nominating and Board Assessment Committee
+- Governance Committee

 - Plant Committee

 Other committees are established by a decision of the board on an ad hoc basis.
 They may have a limited role and life span.
 Examples of such committees include: